Current Legislation: 2025

 LGBTQ-Inclusive Nondiscrimination Bill

-This new inclusive nondiscrimination bill would move South Carolina forward, closer to a state where LGBTQ+ people are respected and protected no matter where they live.
+This inclusive nondiscrimination bill would move South Carolina forward, closer to a state where LGBTQ+ people are respected and protected no matter where they live.
 This bill takes a particular look at the experiences of LGBTQ people with intersecting identities and will be especially impactful for BIPOC communities and transgender people, who disproportionately experience discrimination and violence in South Carolina.

 Taking Action Against Anti-LGBTQ+ Bills